CodedByHasan/golang-for-beginners/README.md

 ### Pointers

+A [pointer](https://go.dev/tour/moretypes/1) holds the memory address of a value.
 Below is a list of packages that provide examples of pointers.

 | Package Name            | Description                                                                                                          |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------- |